jshaffer5/Rainbow-Song/README.md

-# Rainbow-Song
+# Quick Song

-A song about rainbows in the key of C major.

-The song is a happy song.
+This is my song
+It's not very long
+I'll try to write something
+Where the words don't belong
+Hyperbolic messages
+I'm striking a gong